By George Beccaloni, February 2018 (revised February 2019)

 All the primary documentary evidence available says that Wallace was on Halmahera in February 1858, so John van Wyhe's statements in his books Dispelling the Darkness and Letters from the Malay Archipelago that he was on Ternate during February and that he discovered natural selection there is simply incorrect.
-One of the lynchpins of van Wyhe's argument is that he says Wallace gives his stay on Halmahera as being "2 weeks?" in a note (see page 204 and endnote 604 in Dispelling the Darkness).
-However, this note which reads "Gilolo March (2 weeks?) + Sep 1858 (2 weeks?)" (see WCP4432 and WCP4639.6390), was written in 1907, an extremely long time after Wallace's visit to Halmahera, and not only does it state "March", but the "2 weeks" is queried.
-It can hardly be used to support the argument that Wallace was in Ternate for about two weeks in February - which is exactly what van Wyhe does!
+One of the lynchpins of van Wyhe's argument is that he says Wallace gives his stay on Halmahera as being "2 weeks?" in a manuscript note (WCP4432.7688) now in the Hope Entomological Library, Oxford University Museum of Natural History (see page 204 and endnote 604 in Dispelling the Darkness).
+This document (below) which reads "Gilolo March (2 weeks?) + Sep 1858 (2 weeks?)", is actually a list of Wallace's collecting localities written in pencil by E. B. Poulton, with annotations in pen by Wallace which were written in 1907, an extremely long time after Wallace's visit to Halmahera.
+Not only does it state "March" (rather than "February" as it should), but the "2 weeks" is queried.
+It can hardly be used to support the argument that Wallace was in Ternate for about two weeks in *February* - which is exactly what van Wyhe does!
 For example, in his book Letters from the Malay Archipelago (page 152) he writes "Instead, he [Wallace] stayed on Gilolo only for two weeks in February 1858, not for a month.
-When adjusting dates of his journey on a small document preserved in Oxford [the note just referred to], he noted that he stayed in Gilolo for two weeks." van Wyhe conveniently omits to mention that Wallace stated "March" not February and queried the "2 weeks".
+When adjusting dates of his journey on a small document preserved in Oxford [the note just referred to], he noted that he stayed in Gilolo for two weeks." van Wyhe conveniently omits to mention that list stated "March" not February and that Wallace queried the "2 weeks".

 A visit to Dodinga